mrnust/mrnust/README.md

 Deep Learning & AI Research
 ------------------------------------------------

-Enthusiastic Software Engineering student at NUST with a keen interest in AI and a passion for astrophysics.
+Enthusiastic Software Engineering student at NUST with a passion for **Artificial Intelligence**, and keen interest in **Physics** and **Cognitive Science**.
 Proficient in Machine Learning, Deep Learning, Computer Vision, and NLP.
 Eager to apply AI advancements to revolutionize agriculture, astronomy, healthcare, and education sectors, aiming to make a meaningful impact on society.

-* 🌍  I'm based in Rawalpindi
 * 🖥️  See my portfolio at [Here](http://mrnust.github.io/rayyan-physicist.github.io/)
 * ✉️  You can contact me at [m18rayyan@gmail.com](mailto:m18rayyan@gmail.com)
 * 🤝  I'm open to collaborating on Research and AI related projects including Machine & Deep learning, Computer vision, NLP, Generative and Agentic AI.